-How to get a bridging loan?
+How to get a bridge loan?

 Using our form, simply fill in basic details and a professional financial advisor will call you back between the hours of 9 am to 9 pm, 7 days per week.
 All of our advisors are highly trained and are willing and able to give you expert advice and an all-inclusive quote for your required bridging loan.

-Bridging loan for auction properties
+Use for auction properties

-A Bridging loan is regularly used for purchasing auction property which is not suitable for mortgage finance.
+A bridge finance is regularly used for purchasing auction property which is not suitable for mortgage finance.
 Normally a 10% non-refundable deposit is required at the auction and 28 days after that date, the balance of the purchase price is due.
 If the condition of the auction property is not suitable for a mortgage, for example the property has no kitchen or bathroom, a pre-agreed mortgage lender can place a100% retention i.e. will not release any of the mortgage funds until the property is habitable and all requested work complete.
 In this scenario a bridging loan is used for a short period of time until the mortgage lender is happy to release funds.

 Types of bridging loans